“Your Mammy doesn’t work.” or “Your Mammy doesn’t have a real job”

 I remember hearing this a few times as a child and as a teenager.

 I remember not thinking much of it.
-I didn’t see it as an insult or a scathing comment until I was about 16 and my Mum had had Baby Number 6, and I overheard a visitor “jokingly” dismissing my Mum with “Oh at least you don’t have a job to go back to.
-You should try having a career on top of it….hardeeharrhar.”
+I didn’t see it as an insult or a scathing comment until I was 17 and my Mum had just had Baby Number 6, and I overheard a visitor “jokingly” dismissing my Mum with “Oh at least you don’t have a job to go back to.
+You should try having a career on top of it….hardeeharrhar!”

 And I remember that moment because it was probably the first time I lost the plot with an ACTUAL adult.
 Let’s just say, there were metaphoric stitches required for the new posterier that might have been ripped.
 She didn’t visit again.